allenai/allennlp/README.md

 ### Installing via pip

-AllenNLP also has a pip package if you wish to use allennlp as a library.
-Install with:
+The preferred way to install AllenNLP is as a pip package.
+You can install with the following command:

 ```
 pip install allennlp